Codeception/codeception.github.com/docs/06-ModulesAndHelpers.md

 {% endhighlight %}

+You cannot change "basic" configuration like `depends` at runtime.

 At the end of a test all configuration changes will be rolled back to the original configuration values.

 ### Runtime Configuration of a Test